Adillwma/QuantumHarmonics/README.md

 <img src="Images/outpuit.png" width=600>

-*The left hand plots show the first 9 simulated wavefucntions,* $\psi$*, for the hydrogen atom with* $l = 0$*, to the right hand side are the corresponding probability densities,* $|\psi|^2$*.
+*The left hand plots show the first 9 simulated wavefunctions,* $\psi$*, for the hydrogen atom with* $l = 0$*, to the right hand side are the corresponding probability densities,* $|\psi|^2$*.
 Pay attention to the y-axis scale for each graph as they are not the same.
 We know that the integral of the probability density over all space is equal to one, so they all have the same area beneath the curve, however this is spread over a greater region as* $n$ *increases causing the maximum amplitude to decrease.*

 </div>

-We can see from our findings that the proabability densitys correctly predict what we observe in the real world, which is that electrons with higher energy will be found further from the nucleus, The peak of the probability density is the most likely place to find the electron, and this correspond to the classically predicted radius.
-However, There is also a probability of a higher energy electron being found closer to the nucleus than predicted by classical physics (or further away).
-This is a result of the wave nature of the electron, and is a key feature of quantum mechanics.
+We can see from our findings that the probability densities correctly predict what we observe in the real world, which is that electrons with higher energy will be found further from the nucleus, The peak of the probability density is the most likely place to find the electron, and this correspond to the classically predicted radius.
+However, there is also a probability of a higher energy electron being found closer to the nucleus than predicted by classical physics (or further away).
+This is a result of the wave-like nature of the electron and is a key feature of quantum mechanics.

-## Combined Visulisation for Hydrogen Atom at $l = 0$
+## Combined Visualisation for Hydrogen Atom at $l = 0$